mozman/libezdxf/docs/notes.md

 by the database and entities can not be destroyed during the lifetime of the DXF document.

-**Never** reassign a freed DXF handle to a new DXF entity!
+DXF handles will never be freed/assigned to a new DXF entity!
 DXF supports 2^64 handles, recycling of handles should not be necessary.

-The relationship **DXFHandle/DBIndex/entity pointer is immutable**, therefore container could also store the entity pointer instead of the DBIndex.
+The relationship **Handle/Object pointer is immutable**.

 Using an `unique_ptr` to store entities in the database shows clearly who owns the entity!